-The very important thing to consider is there is nothing wrong with buying a rebranded Cortizo slider.
+There is nothing wrong with buying a rebranded Cortizo slider.
 Origin, Everglade and Arkay Windows are just three examples of excellent aluminium manufacturers making these doors under their own quality systems and producing expertly crafted sliders.
-They offer a different set of personalisation options, perhaps enhanced locks and handles.
+They offer a different set of personalisation options.
 We also know companies such as Architectural Vision Systems offering a steel-look version of the Cortizo door.

 Skyglaze in Surrey was the first company to introduce Cortizo Cor-Vision doors to the UK.
 They’ve also done substantial and noteworthy work helping Cortizo develop the product better in the UK.